Lunar Orbiter Image Recovery Project: Hardware and funding

 In a completed and working magnetic tape drive system, the tape-drive heads apply a very specific magnetic field to the tape; the tape then induces a change in electric current, which is captured.
 The data from the Lunar Orbiter tapes is then run through a demodulator, and through an analog-to-digital converter so that it can be fed into a computer for digital processing.
 Each image is divided up into strips on the tape, so the computer is used to bring the strips together to create a whole image.
-Before even beginning the project, the team evaluated the risks and determined that there were two: one was that the tapes had deteriorated to the point where they could not be read; the second was that the tape drives would not be able to read the tapes.
-The milestones of the project were developed to test these risks as soon as possible with the least amount of money spent.

 Once the project started in earnest in July 2008, results came quickly.
 In only a couple of weeks, the first tape drive had been powered up, although it was clear that many parts still needed to be replaced.
 Another week of cleaning and testing revealed that among the four drives and batches of spare parts there were enough good power supplies to run one of the tape drives, and there was at least one working head for the drive.
 The head is the mechanism that touches the tape and reads and writes data, so it is absolutely critical; in the case of the Ampex FR-900 tape drives, the heads were not manufactured after 1974, cannot be replaced, and can only be refurbished at great expense by a single small company.

 After another month of repairing and replacing parts, testing and tuning mechanisms, the project got the first solid result that the tapes were good.
 Each tape starts with a short standard-format audio clip of the operator, and the tape drives were able to read the audio signal.
 (Hear a sample of the audio.)
 This does not use the video heads that are needed to read the Lunar Orbiter data off the tape, but this demonstrated that the tapes had not deteriorated and that many of the sub-systems of the tape drive were in good working order.